Natashina/Module-19-Challenge/README.md

 1. Exploring the data types in our dataframe by org_df.dtypes, we find out that most of the columns are with categorical values and four columns with numerical values - EIN, STATUS, ASK_AMT, IS_SUCCESSFUL.
 Therefore we had to convert data with object data type to numeric.

-2. Looking at the unique value counts, there are a number of variables that appear frequently in the dataset, however, many of them appear semi-frequently and even rarely appear in the dataset.
+2. Looking at the unique value counts, there are variables that appear frequently in the dataset, however, many of them appear semi-frequently and even rarely appear in the dataset.
 According to the nunique method, some of the categorical variables have more than 10 unique values, such as APPLICATION_TYPE, CLASSIFICATION, etc.
 The OneHotEncoder has been used to produce encoded DataFrames for APPLICATION_TYPE, CLASSIFICATION, AFFILIATION, etc. With Pandas’ merge and drop methods the original columns were replaced with encoded features.